Baseball is back in Washington with a gift for Nationals fans: A normal day at the park

 Ronald Acuña Jr. of the Atlanta Braves lashed Scherzer’s pitch deep over the left field fence, handing the Washington Nationals a deficit before the lingering smoke from pregame fireworks over the scoreboard had dissipated.
 It may have stunned the red-clad fans spread across the ballpark, but it could not dampen their delight at being there.

-The Nationals opened their 2021 season and welcomed fans into their home ballpark for the first time since Oct.
+The Nationals opened their season and welcomed fans into their home ballpark for the first time since Oct.
 27, 2019, Game 5 of the World Series they would win three nights later in Houston.
 The game followed a delay caused by a handful of Nationals players testing positive for the coronavirus.
-A chunk of the team’s roster was either recovering after the positive test or quarantining because of close contacts, a symbol of looming uncertainty.
+A chunk of the team’s roster was either recovering or quarantining because of close contacts, a reminder of looming uncertainty.
 About 5,000 masked spectators dotted the seats, a dollop of normalcy and a hint of the potential joy to come later this summer.

 “It’s been a long time coming,” Nationals Manager Dave Martinez said earlier Tuesday afternoon.
 “For me, this is only a start.
 I’m super excited to see the fans.
-It’s good for us, it’s good for baseball and it’s good for the city.”
+It’s good for us, it’s good for baseball, and it’s good for the city.”

-Tuesday afternoon, people stood in line at stadium gates on purple circles spaced six feet apart.
+People stood in line at stadium gates on purple circles spaced six feet apart.
 They graced Nationals Park for the first time with shirts, jackets and gold-trimmed jerseys commemorating the 2019 World Series.
 Fans roamed the concourse in No. 11 Zimmermans, No. 31 Scherzers, No. 22 Sotos — and one man wearing a white No. 19 jersey with FAUCI stenciled across the back shoulders.

 Monitors throughout the park cycled through rules that seemed both requisite and incongruous with baseball.
-No eating or drinking in the course.
+No eating or drinking in the concourse.
 No high-fives.
 A “two-strike policy” on mask-wearing made it clear that fans had one warning to keep their face covered before they could be removed for noncompliance.
 A mannequin at a souvenir shop wore a Nationals mask.

-“I won’t be sitting in my usual seats, but it doesn’t matter, it’s baseball,” said Nationals fan Joyce Zickler, standing in center field plaza minutes before the Nationals’ 2019 World Series champions flag was raised for the first time this season.
+“I won’t be sitting in my usual seats, but it doesn’t matter.
+It’s baseball,” said fan Joyce Zickler, standing in the center field plaza minutes before the Nationals’ 2019 World Series champions flag was raised for the first time this season.
 “It’s a great day.
 For those of us who have been away from baseball, in quarantine, and didn’t make it to Florida for spring training, it’s one of the most normal days you can imagine after a year of nothing close to normal.
 It’s just great.”

 About 40 minutes before first pitch, Scherzer emerged from the dugout and walked toward the bullpen behind the right field fence.
 Fans stood, clapped and roared, their applause echoing off sun-drenched blue seats.
 In its enthusiasm, volume and bonhomie, it sounded like parents cheering at a school play.

 When the Braves were introduced and stood along the left field line, they did not boo (except a little for Nationals nemesis Freddie Freeman).
-The Nationals were introduced to cheers, the loudest reserved for reliever Daniel Hudson, who heaved his glove after recording the final out of the World Series, and starting pitcher Stephen Strasburg, the homegrown phenom who won World Series MVP.
+The Nationals were introduced to cheers, the loudest reserved for relief pitcher Daniel Hudson, who heaved his glove after recording the final out of the World Series, and starting pitcher Stephen Strasburg, the homegrown phenom who was the World Series MVP.

 During a solemn videoboard montage, public address announcer Jerome Hruska said, “The empty seats remind us this is not over, and we are in this together.”
 The crowd observed a moment of silence for more than half a million Americans who have died from covid-19.

-Nationals fans cling to the World Series so closely, perhaps, because they have been denied an opportunity to properly celebrate it.
+Nationals fans cling to the World Series so closely, perhaps, because they have been denied an opportunity to celebrate it.
 The pandemic wiped out Opening Day last year.
-When MLB implemented a 60-game season in empty ballparks this past summer, the Nationals wanted to wait until fans returned for a full-fledged celebration.
+When Major League Baseball implemented a 60-game season in empty ballparks last summer, the Nationals wanted to wait until fans returned for a full-fledged celebration.
 They may not have realized attendance would be so limited once they did.

-Before first pitch behind the left field seats, a season-ticket holder helped staffers raised a white banner emblazoned with the 2019 World Series logo, stopping it half-staff in remembrance of the officers injured and killed in last week’s attack on the Capitol.
+Before first pitch and behind the left field seats, a season ticket holder helped staffers raise a white banner emblazoned with the 2019 World Series logo, stopping it half-staff in remembrance of the officers killed and injured last week at the Capitol.

 The Nationals sprinted to their positions.
 Martinez stood outside the dugout, microphone in hand.
 “Nationals fans, welcome back,” he said.
 “Welcome home.
 Let’s play ball!”

-Acuña’s blast brought murmurs, but not boos.
+Acuña’s blast brought murmurs but not boos.
 Fans bought hot dogs, scribbled in scorebooks and screamed.

-They had all waited a year to come back to the ballpark, and then they waited some more.
+They had waited a year to come back to the ballpark, and then they had waited some more.

-On the eve of the Nationals’ scheduled Opening Day, the Nationals learned a player had tested positive.
+On the eve of the Nationals’ scheduled Opening Day, the Nationals learned a player had tested positive for the coronavirus.
 By Thursday morning, the Nationals received two additional positive tests and another likely positive.
-Team officials from the Nationals and New York Mets, their scheduled opponent, received word the game would be postponed, providing an unsettling reminder of the virus’s presence at a moment of expected celebration.
+Team officials from the Nationals and New York Mets, their scheduled opponent, received word that the game would be postponed, providing an unsettling reminder of the virus’s presence at a moment of expected celebration.

-The number of players infected settled at four as seven other players, plus two staff members, entered strict quarantine because of close contacts.
+The number of players infected settled at four as seven other players, plus two staff members, entered quarantine because of close contacts.
 The need for further testing and tracing pushed back the entire opening series to later in the year.
-The Nationals received clean tests over the weekend, but Major League Baseball allowed them another day off Monday so they could work out once as a team and shake off accumulated rust.
+The Nationals received clean tests over the weekend, but MLB allowed them another day off Monday so they could work out once as a team and shake off accumulated rust.

 The Nationals took the field without some their prized offseason acquisitions (catcher Alex Avila, first baseman Josh Bell, reliever Brad Hand, starting pitcher Jon Lester and left fielder Kyle Schwarber), crucial role players (second baseman Josh Harrison, catcher Yan Gomes and infielder Jordy Mercer) and a stalwart from the World Series team (starting pitcher Patrick Corbin).